ikarosZX/classification_resnet/README.md

 For example, I have 2 categories(cat and dog), I would build two folders under the train(val,test) and name them cat, dog.

 ***Thirdly:***

+	'''train1.py'''
+	total_epochs = 1             #you can change it to any number lr = 0.01
+	delay_lr = 0.1
+	delay_epoch_lr = 15          #every 15 epochs, the lr would be lr * delay_lr
+	save_dir = './data/test.pth' #save the model to your dir
+	data_dir = './data'          #the data for train and test bs = 32
-Run the train1.py.
+You can change the parameters above.
+Then run the train1.py.
 You will get a model named test.pth.

 ***Finally:***
 If you want to predict a picture, you can run test1.py.